All your Thanksgiving Turkey Q and A’s!

 Holiday time!
 Finally, America starts remembering that they love turkey!
 I don’t know about you, but I go through the year lamenting the fact that it’s pretty dang hard to buy a good quality turkey in the summer!
 It’s very underrated as a dinner choice, and I cook several a year.

 Since most people don’t have turkey very often, they often don’t have a lot of experience cooking them.
 Don’t fret, Turkey is really nothing to stress about.
-The most important thing to remember is DON’T OVERCOOK it!
+The most important thing to remember is just relax and enjoy the day.

 I’m a proponent of cooking my turkey on a smoker or grill.
 First, that will allow you to clear some oven space.
 Secondly, I love the gently nuanced flavors of a nice smoked turkey.
 However you decide to cook it, I’m sure it will be wonderful.
 I get tons of questions this time of year about turkeys, so I decided to write some out to help.
 I’ll post some different recipes later, but let me know if you have any other questions!
 I’ve got a couple of smoked turkey recipes on my website – Holiday Smoked Turkey here and a Smoked and Lacquered Turkey recipe.
 There’s also a wonderful turkey leg recipe.
 Those should be good guides.
 The Holiday turkey recipe is a brined recipe, the smoked and lacquered recipe is not brined.